sergioazoc/sergioazocar.com/content/en/blog/screaming-architecture-the-key-to-scalable-frontend.md

 ---
-title: "Screaming Architecture: The Key to a Scalable Frontend"
+title: 'Screaming Architecture: The Key to a Scalable Frontend'
 description: Learn how to structure your frontend project so it screams what it does, not what it's made of.
 A practical guide to improving the clarity, scalability, and maintainability of your apps with Screaming Architecture.